sharon-hadar-leverate/dockers_gcloud/README.md

 ## Quering mLab

 mLab let you the option to use MongoDB Extended JSON in strict mode.
 This option doesnt include aggregetion quering and map reduce.
-It is perfect for simple quering and checking
+It is useful for simple quering and checking.
 Go to twit_by_location collection @ https://mlab.com/databases/sharonhadar_db/collections/twit_by_location

 An index in the collection looks like: